Green-Software-Foundation/if-docs/docs/developers/how-to-build-plugins.md

 replacing `new-plugin` with your plugin name as defined in the plugin's `package.json`.
 If you are not sure, the name can be checked by running `npm ls -g --depth=0 --link=true`.

 Your plugin is now ready to be run in IF.
-All that remains is to add your plugin to your manifest file.
+All that remains is to add your plugin to your IMP file.
 This means adding it to the `initialize block` and adding it to the component pipelines where you want your plugin to be executed.
 For example, an `initilize` block might look as follows:

 ```yaml
 initialize: